dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 ## How to Create a Basic Plant/Cloud

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tZv7lSg0d_A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*A brief tutorial on creating and shading a basic plant in non-billboard, 'Each Face' and 'Whole Object' modes* {:.image-caption}

 Creating a finished model consists of two steps:
 1. Generate the mesh from _Mesh Carrier_ and _Mesh Particles_ using _Foliage Generator_, export it.
 The exported model will have only the _Particles_ visible, the _Carrier Mesh_ won't be exported.
 2. Shade the plant model using [Foliage Shader](../foliage-shader), where you apply the colors, textures of branches to the _Particles_, wind and make the model a **billboard** or a **non-billboard**.
 For the 3D cloud models, please use the [Cloud3D shader](../cloud3d-shader).
 The _Cloud3D_ shader has an embedded billboarding (_Each Face_ type, we'll explain it later in this documentation).

-When creating a plant (or a cloud — they have common creation approach) model, we suggest to think in advance how many [particles](#generation-parameters) it should have and where it will be placed in the scene.
-Also, how large the _Particles_ and _Carrier Mesh_ are going to be.
+When creating a plant (or a cloud — they have common creation approach) model, we suggest to think in advance how many [particles](#generation-parameters) it should have, where it will be placed in the scene and how large the _Particles_ and _Carrier Mesh_ are going to be.
 It is important, because in the end the mesh will be made either as **billboard** or **non-billboard**/regular mesh.
+In addition to this, billboarding is the way to create uniquely looking plants/clouds, which are impossible to create otherwise.
 If you are going after a **non-billboard** model, the number of _Particles_ is going to be high (something like 500—1000) — to cover whole _Carrier Mesh_ surface area without gaps.
 The size of _Particles_ is usually small (around 0.05—1) — should the particles be high, the non-pleasant plane intersections will be visible.
 These ranges apply to **billboards** in [Each Face](../foliage-shader/#global-billboard-parameters) mode as well.
 If you are making a model as a *billboard* in [Whole Object](foliage-shader/#global-billboard-parameters) mode, the _Particles_ may be bigger and you can have much less of them: you won't see the _Particles from the sides and the intersections won't be as much obvious.
-For such billboards, the shader will take this handful of _Particles_ and 'squash' them in the camera direction, which will create an illusion of the full-bodied model.
+For such billboards, the shader will take this handful of Particles and 'squash' them in the camera direction, which will create an illusion of the full-bodied model.

 Below you can see how **billboard** and **non-billboard** behave with camera's rotation and position change.
-This behavior is set in [Foliage shader](../foliage-shader)
+This behavior is set in [Foliage shader](../foliage-shader).

 |---|---|---|
 |![](../assets/images/manual_images/billboard_nothing.gif)|![](../assets/images/manual_images/billboard_each_face_bfcp_yes.gif)|![](../assets/images/manual_images/billboard_whole_object_bfcp_yes.gif)|